 “Holy things for God’s holy ones,” our presider says as we partake of communion.
 The words sink in fast and deep.
 Suddenly there are tears in my eyes.

 As soon as Greg handed me the chalice, he ducked out of the chapel, no doubt headed to his first of many obligations.
 In his sudden absence I felt hollow, uncertain.
 Was no one else troubled by his sudden departure?
-Was this what it was like for the Apostles to live in the company of Jesus – to be with him away from all the others, praying together for a long moment… and then he’s gone, jumped back into the thick of humanity?
+Was this what it was like for the Apostles to live in the company of Jesus – to be with him for a long moment… and then he’s gone, whisked back into the thick of humanity?
 Intimacy followed by sudden departures?
 The sense of uncertainty that follows?

 Now what?
 I wondered.